Skip to Content

 • He placed his spud sections about 6 inches apart 6 to a barrel.
 The potato sprouts grow straight up in the barrels.

-Easy Diy Potato Barrels
+Easy DIY Potato Barrels

 Easy DIY Potato Barrels.
 These potatoes were easily planted in an afternoon.
 About three weeks later they are shooting up and looking fabulous.